pgRouting/workshop/docs/un_sdg/chapter_4_sdg11.rst

 Choose a city
 --------------------------------------------------------------------------------
 For this exercise, Munshigang city from Bangladesh is chosen.
-This city has multiple rivers in its proximity which makes it an apt location to demonstrate this excercise.
+This city has multiple rivers in its proximity which makes it an apt location to demonstrate this exercise.
 The exercise will try to find the areas, where if it rains the city will be affected.
-To define the location of this city and use it in for futher steps, create a table to store the name along with lattiude amd longitude values of City's location.
+To define the location of this city and use it in for further steps, create a table to store the name along with latitude and longitude values of City's location.
 This stores the city as a point.

 .. literalinclude:: ../scripts/un_sdg/sdg11/all_exercises_sdg11.sql